 - Any costs associated with changing your return flight date if you need to

 - Home country travel costs

 - Spending money for additional trips, food and entertainment

-- Optional membership of the Instructor Association (approx 50 euro)
+- Optional membership of the association of snowsport instructors (approx 50 euro)

 Even though this course takes place in Argentina, you will actually be gaining the internationally-recognised Austrian Anwarter qualification.